 Hebrews 10:24-25; Matthew 13:24-30; Romans 1:11; 1 Corinthians 12-14; Ephesians 3:16-19, 4:7, Hebrews 2:4; 1 Corinthians 11:23-29; Matthew 28:18-20

 We believe that in the future Jesus Christ will return in bodily form in the same way He ascended almost 2,000 years ago.
 We believe that there will be time on earth of intense suffering and turmoil, which will prepare for the second coming of Jesus Christ.
 We also believe those who have been chosen by God and regenerated by the Holy Spirit will be raptured by Jesus Christ to meet Him in the air.
 We also believe God will return to the nation of Israel and regenerate them as a nation who will accept and submit to the Messiahship of Jesus Christ after the number of gentiles are complete.
-We also believe that after the literal return of Christ, Satan, his fallen angels and those who have been rejected by God because of Adam’s sin and their idolatry will be sent to hell where they will experience conscience eternal torment.
+We also believe that after the literal return of Christ, Satan, his fallen angels and unbelievers in Jesus Christ will be sent to hell where they will experience conscience eternal torment.
 Then the new heaven and new earth will be restored and all those who have been undeservingly chosen by God will experience eternal perfect life with no more pain, suffering or boredom as we dwell with Jesus Christ on earth in the new Jerusalem.

 Acts 1:7-11; Revelation 7:15; Romans 11:25-28; 1 Thessalonians 4:13-5:1-10; Revelation 20-21